mreider/am/agilemarkdown-project/introduce-velocity.md

 @mreider mm-dd should be: "July-02 - July-08" (from Monday to Sunday), "July-01 - July-07" (from Sunday to Saturday), "June-28 - July-04" (sliding week) or something else?
 sent by @falconandy at 2018-07-04 06:54 PM

+@falconandy just the day of the Sunday, or the Monday, like "July 08" is fine. sent by @mreider at 2018-07-04 11:51 PM

 ## Attachments